Does ProWritingAid use AI?

 What if my publisher asks whether I have used AI in my writing?

-It’s good to check with your publisher about whether they would accept AI-assisted or AI-generated text in your writing before you use the Rephrase, Sparks, and the Inspiration Report.
+It’s good to check with your publisher about whether they would accept AI-assisted or AI-generated text in your writing before you use Rephrase and Sparks.

 It’s up to you to verify your content adheres to all content guidelines for the publisher you want to submit your work to.